Alrysc/onb_docs/docs/onb_overview/enums/element.md

 An attack that deals Aqua damage will deal bonus damage to FireBody Entities.
 If the Tile an Entity is standing when they get hit is in the Ice TileState, the TileState will be set to `TileState.None`, and they will be frozen.
+If the attack passes over a Tile in the `TileState.Volcano` state, the Tile will revert to `TileState.None`

-!!! tip "Lava and Volcano"
+!!! tip "Lava"
     In the official games, an Aqua attack passing over Lava and Volcano Tiles will set them to normal.
-This does not happen in v2.0, but will in the future.
+This does not happen in v2.1, but will in the future.

-!!! tip "Aqua Spell"
+!!! tip "Sea"
-    In v2.0, a Spell whose Element (not HitProps.element) is Aqua will set Volcano Tiles to normal.
-In future versions, this behavior will be removed and replaced with having the state change when the Tile is attacked with an Aqua attack.
+    Contrary to popular belief, it is not true that all AquaBody Characters submerge themselves in Sea Tiles as if they were under the Mole or PopUp chip effect.
+    This is an ability of ToadSoul and certain viruses, not AquaBody.

 ### Elec

 An Entity with ElecBody takes bonus damage from Wood attacks.

-An attack that deals Elec damage will deal bonus damage to AquaBody Entities.
-If the Tile an Entity is standing when they get hit is in the Ice TileState, they will take bonus damage.
-This aspect will be removed in a future version, as the official games do not do that after BN3.
+An attack that deals Elec damage will deal bonus damage to AquaBody Entities and Entities under the Bubble status.
+If the Tile an Entity is standing when they get hit is in the Sea TileState, they will take bonus damage.

 ### Wood

 An Entity with WoodBody takes bonus damage from Fire attacks.
+If the Entity is a Character, they will also heal over time while standing on Grass Tiles.
+This healing is 1 HP per 20 frames, but slows down to 1 HP per 180 frames if the Character has less than 10 HP left.

 An attack that deals Wood damage will deal bonus damage to ElecBody Entities.

-!!! tip "Grass healing"
-    In the official games, WoodBody lets you heal over time while standing on a Grass Tile.
-    This does not have in v2.0, but will in the future.

 ### Sword